Pricked By A Used Diabetic Needle

 The chances of getting a disease from a needlestick depend on the disease.
 Some diseases are more easily transmitted than others.
 Some diseases, such as HIV, are almost always transmitted if the needle has been used on someone with the disease.
 Other diseases, such as hepatitis C, are less likely to be transmitted, but still pose a risk.

-See also Craft Sticks Christmas Trees
+See also Heat Gun Craft Ideas

 If you are injured by a needlestick, you should go to the hospital immediately.
 The hospital can give you medical treatment to reduce the risk of getting a disease from the needle.